 15X30 AG Oval Steel Walls Heaved

-I live in Canada and just took the winter cover off our pool.
+Hi there, I live in Canada and just took the winter cover off our pool.
 It appears the steel walls "heaved" several inches over the winter and popped several of the resin top seats off of the side posts.

 We have a 15X30, 52-inch deep oval pool by Royal Sun.
 The pool has steel walls supported by buttress-free steel uprights on the sides, "floating" posts on the ends, a J-hook vinyl liner and 10-inch resin top seat.